RingCentral-Pro-Services/ivrorchestrator-docs/docs/index.md

 Use the following pattern when naming your IVR’s inside of the RingCentral service portal to take advantage of this feature:

 <pre><code>ivrname-key1:value1,key2:value2,key3:value3,key4:value4,key5:value5</code></pre>

+Custom columns created in this manner will be indicated by a star icon after the column label in the IVR datatable.

 *(64) character maximum, including spaces and punctuation.
 You may specify up to (5) custom key:value pairs separated by commas.*